 The DMR (e.g. Atlantic Salmon Commission), USFWS, and NOAA Fisheries have a long history of working cooperatively for the conservation of Atlantic salmon.
 Cooperation and coordination among federal and state agencies is critical to ensuring that available resources are used in the most efficient and effective manner to further the protection and recovery of Atlantic salmon in Maine.
 Even the combined resources of the DMR (then the Atlantic salmon Commission), NOAA, and USFWS, cannot accomplish all of the important research and management activities for Atlantic salmon.
-In 2005, these agencies developed the following joint priorities for Maine Atlantic Salmon Recovery and Restoration.
+In 2010, these agencies developed a framework to guide Maine Atlantic Salmon Recovery and Restoration based on the following: